Arrays and Lists in SQL Server

 XML

 If you look in the Timings sheet, you can see that XMLATTRPOS is always slower than XMLATTR, which is not surprising, since it is a more inefficient method.
-But you can also see that only in one case it needs as much as the double the time that XMLATTR takes, and in that case the absolute difference is only 3 ms. And given that it "loops" over the XML document to extract one element at a time, this is astonishingly good.
+But you can also see it never takes twice the time of XMLATTR (save in once case where the absolute difference is only 3 ms).
+And given that it "loops" over the XML document to extract one element at a time, this is astonishingly good.
 You can also note that XMLATTRPOS performs clearly better than the iterative method, and it plays an even game with the CTE-based methods.

-In the sheet Comparisons, I have computed the ratios for the other XML methods, the CTE methods, the iterative methods and MANYSELECT with regards to XMLATTRPOS.
+In the sheet Comparisons (and this is still in single-summary.xls), I have computed the ratios for the other XML methods, the CTE methods, the iterative methods and MANYSELECT with regards to XMLATTRPOS.
 Numbers in blue highlight where the other method is faster than XMLATTRPOS.
 (Ignore the lower half of this sheet for now.)
 You can see that XMLATTR only has blue numbers, and so has XMLELEM for JOIN and COUNT, but apart from that, only CTE$IL has more than one blue cell.

-XMLELEM on the other hand...
-For UNPACK and EXISTS, the execution times are absurd with 191 seconds to unpack 10 000 elements.
-Apparently, there are query-plan disasters in both cases.
-The plans for UNPACK and EXISTS include an Eager Spool operator which is missing from the other two.
+As long as you only look in single-summary.xls, that is, the data from 2009, XMLELEM does not fare well.
+For UNPACK and EXISTS, the execution times are absurd: for instance, 191 seconds to unpack 10 000 elements.
+As you may guess, there are query-plan disasters.
+The plans for UNPACK and EXISTS include an Eager Spool operator which is missing from the plans for JOIN and COUNT.
 A eager-spool operator caches data in an internal temp table, which is good if the data can be reused, but this does not happen here, and all the operator contributes with is a massive overhead.
 If you look in the Ratios to prev sheet, you can see that for these bad cases, the execution times for XMLELEM grow far more than the number of elements does.
 (You may note that in this misery, EXISTS is still only half as slow as UNPACK; this is due to that EXISTS benefits from a parallel plan.)

 Looking at fn_nums

-It does not take very long to see that there is a lot more red than green, and the green spots appear mainly for shorter lengths up to 2 000 elements.
+It does not take very long to see that in the tests from 2009 there is a lot more red than green, and the green spots appear mainly for shorter lengths up to 2 000 elements.
 The best green value is 0.5 which is for an absolute difference of 1 ms. On the other hand there is no lack of red values > 2.
 Particularly this is noticeable for FNNUM$CHUNK, although it evens out as the list length grows.

-In two cases the difference is drastic and that is for JOIN and COUNT on strings for FNFIX$SINGLE where the execution time for 20 elements is over 40 seconds.
-The query plan starts with a number of loop joins with a warning for missing join predicate; but so does all fn_nums plans.
+This is even more emphasised if you take what in regard what happens for the JOIN and COUNT operations on strings for FNFIX$SINGLE and to which FNNUM$IL in 2010 was a victim as well.
+The execution for a list with only 20 items is over 40 seconds – even over 60 with FNNUM$IL.
+Obviously something goes very wrong with the query plan here.
+For FNFIX$SINGLE, the query plan starts with a number of loop joins with a warning for missing join predicate; but so does all fn_nums plans.
 Then comes nested loops joins against usrdictwords.
 But instead of an index seek against the non-clustered index, there is a Lazy Spool operator and scan of the table.
 The actual plan tells me that the scan is only performed once, but I find this little difficult to believe.
 It should not take 40 seconds to scan that table.
 And the execution time should not increase considerably when we go up to 200 elements, but it does.
-Hm, maybe spool operator caches the entire table, and then the spool operator is scanned once for each input string?
+Supposedly spool operator caches the entire table, and then the spool operator is scanned once for each string extracted from the input.

 JOIN vs. EXISTS and the others